Unknown American Publication

 Published by and exclusive to

 I got this postcard on eBay and it is probably a good job I did as Disneyland Paris have announced that they will be ‘closing-down’ until February 2021.
-The pars closed as of the end of yesterday, 29th Oct in line with the French Governments latest restrictions (with a short Christmas open period between dec 19th - Jan 3rd, should conditions allow this to happen).
+The parks closed as of the end of yesterday, 29th Oct in line with the French Governments latest restrictions (with a short Christmas open period between dec 19th - Jan 3rd, should conditions allow this to happen).
 We had looked at visiting in November, but the increase in Covid-19 cases across France has led to the country implementing a new list of restrictions as of today (technically a near lockdown situation).
 So, no visit this year.
 To make things even weirder, if possible, today is the day that we would have been flying back from Florida having spent a few weeks over there visiting Walt Disney World.
 That clearly never happened.
 My wife Jo and my daughter are both ‘Disney’ fanatics and have sorely missed their dose of Disneyness this year… as I think I have said many times recently, maybe next year (but I’m starting to think that that may not be the case either…)

 RUSSIAN SPACE THEMED POSTAL STATIONERY POST CARDS